Ramon Rivera is led from the 10th Precinct after his arrest...

 Ramon Rivera, the homeless suspect in the unprovoked stabbing deaths of three New Yorkers across Manhattan on Monday, appeared in court on the three first-degree murder charges late Tuesday and was ordered held without bail.

-In an appearance before Manhattan Criminal Court Judge Janet McDonnell, a criminal complaint was unsealed which accused Rivera of going on a vicious stabbing spree around the Midtown Manhattan area.
+In an appearance before Manhattan Criminal Court Judge Janet McDonnell, a criminal complaint was unsealed that accused Rivera of going on a vicious stabbing spree around the midtown Manhattan area.
 He entered no formal plea in the case.

-Killed in the attacks were Angel Gustavo Landi, 36, of Peekskill, who was stabbed in front of 444 West 19th St. Wilma Augustin, 36, of Manhattan and Chang Wang, 67.
-Both Wang and Augustin lived in Manhattan.
+Killed in the attacks were Angel Gustavo Landi, 36, of Peekskill, who was stabbed in front of 444 West 19th St.; Wilma Augustin, 36, of Manhattan; and Chang Wang, 67 of Manhattan.
 Relatives of the victims could not be reached for comment on Tuesday.

-Rivera, 51, had a history of eight prior arrests, including some out of state, and also of being the subject of incidents where the NYPD responded to his behavior in calls about an emotionally disturbed person, police said.
+Rivera, 51, has eight prior arrests, including some out of state, and was also the subject of incidents where the NYPD responded to his behavior in calls about an emotionally disturbed person, police said.

-Rivera’s mental health issues, as well as his recent release from city jail, have sparked a call from New York Mayor Eric Adams for an investigation about the case.
+Rivera’s mental health issues, as well as his recent release from city jail, have sparked a call from New York Mayor Eric Adams for an investigation.
 Tuesday during his weekly news briefing with reporters, the mayor said his administration is conducting an inquiry into the missed opportunities by mental health workers who had prior contact with Rivera.

 Adams also praised a cabbie who raised the first alarm about a robbery allegedly being committed Monday, which alerted NYPD officer Robert Garvey, of Long Island, who reacted by capturing Rivera.